 The Allied Museum feels like it’s a little out of the way, but it’s actually surprisingly easy to get to via public transport (a short walk from the nearest U-Bahn stop) and I definitely would recommend you make a visit.
 It’s so great that museums like this are free to visit!

 One thing that I was incredibly impressed with whilst in Berlin was how numerous and well designed their parks were.
 Everywhere we went we would cycle past parks of all shapes and sizes, from teeny-tiny local parks to huge expanses of public space, and they were so incredibly well utilised.
-Many of them included playgrounds that made me wish I had been a kid in Berlin, full of fun, adventure filled equipment, as well things like table tennis tables for the adults as well.
+Many of them included playgrounds that made me wish I had been a kid in Berlin, full of fun, adventure filled equipment, as well things like multi game tables and tennis tables for the adults as well.
 I haven’t played so much table tennis ever in my life!

 During my week in Berlin we got into a bit of a routine whereby the day would start with a leisurely home-cooked breakfast, after which I would go out exploring, then head back to have a few beers in one of the local parks, it was a pretty excellent routine!
 One of the parks we spent a bit of time in was Gorlitzer Park – an 800 by 200 square metre green space in the heart of the hip Kreuzberg district.
 We would perch ourselves on the hill and watch the incredibly skilled frisbee players while listening to either someone on a guitar or whatever happened to be coming out of a giant boombox.
 A lovely way to spend the early part of the evening!